We offer a Spring Term, Summer Camp, and Fall Term

 - In sunny months children should come wearing plenty of sunscreen and a hat, we prefer sunglasses be left at home unless required for a health reason.

-- In the wet months rain coats, rain pants, and rubber boots are all encouraged.
+- In the wet months rain coats, rain pants, and rubber boots are all required.
 Please leave umbrellas at home, they make it difficult to splash in puddles and explore tree trunks.

 - In the summer months closed shoes are required and thin pants are preferable to shorts in order to prevent exposure to any poison oak.